Amog-OS/AmogOS/README.md

 (This build is for RPI 3 and 4, x86 build coming soon) https://github.com/jostroOS/amogOS/releases/latest

+(please note that by downloading amogOS, you have a severely increased chance of being infected with the deadly amogus and AMOGU-16 virus.
+Please refer to https://www.youtube.com/watch?v=nFstpT_YTro for treatment methods.)

 Update: This is a experimental beta x86 iso build.
 It is a live USB image designed for VMs.
 Note it doesn't have internet tho!
 https://mega.nz/file/JX5iwDbJ#OzVrlyEoAJUrXFMaumM8GxlcP6b99EwPGdb8SjidzVQ